-Like in QuickBooks Desktop, bank reconciliation in QuickBooks Online is a separate event.
+Like in QuickBooks Desktop, bank reconciliation for your business accounting in QuickBooks Online is a separate event.
 It is its own module, exclusive from the chart of accounts, check register, and bank feed tools.
-Just because you have entered transactions into QBO using forms, the bank feed, or some third-party data fetching app, you still need to reconcile your bank accounts in QuickBooks Online.
+Just because you have entered transactions into QBO using forms, the bank feed, or some third-party data fetching app, you still need to reconcile your bank accounts in QuickBooks.

 Typically, you’ll be reconciling your checking, savings, and credit card accounts.
-Some might reconcile other current asset accounts and other liability accounts, even equity, but this article will focus on how to reconcile bank statements in QuickBooks.
+Some might reconcile other current asset accounts and other liability accounts, even equity, but this article will focus on how to reconcile bank statements in QuickBooks Online.

 You should reconcile your bank accounts monthly, ideally around the same time you get your bank statement alert that it is available.